Truth and Consequences (Justified): Plot

 Boyd (Walton Goggins) approaches Cassie (Lindsay Pulsipher) at the Church, accusing her of controlling his brother and the Church for profit, which she doesn't deny.
 Boyd offers her money to leave but she demands more.
 Later, he sends Colt (Ron Eldard) and Jimmy (Jesse Luken) to vandalize the Church.
 However, the tent is revealed to contain snakes, many of which mortally bite Jimmy.

 Raylan (Timothy Olyphant) and Lindsey (Jenn Lyon) talk about Randall (Robert Baker), who is revealed to be working as a brawler.
 Randall served time in prison but Lindsey admits she also stole from many men before.
-He finds that Randall is not allowed to leave Florida and tells him he has until the next day to leave town.
+He finds that Randall is not allowed to leave Florida and tells him he has until the 6 p.m. to leave the state.
 Raylan also starts to look for Drew Thompson, who he now believes is alive after his visit to the Truth family.
 He is told by Mullen (Nick Searcy) that at the time of Drew Thompson's apparent death 30 years ago he was wanted in a sealed federal witness warrant, putting the search for Thompson under the purview of the Marshals.

 Raylan and Tim (Jacob Pitts) then visit Thompson's former wife, Eve Munro (Julia Campbell), a psychic.
-Raylan is skeptical of her, but is surprised when she deduces he will meet a "weightlifter" as Randall was on the gym.
+Raylan is skeptical of her, but is surprised when she deduces he will meet a "weightlifter" or "fighter" that he shouldn't be meeting.
 An FBI agent, Alex Barnes (Josh Stamberg) appears, wanting to speak with Eve.
 While Raylan and Tim question him, Eve escapes through a window but is knocked out unconscious by a man named Mason Goines (Michael Graziadei).
-Unbeknownst to them, Barnes is actually working with Goines, who took Eve to a hotel room to find Drew's location.
+Unbeknownst to them, Barnes is actually working with Goines, who takes Eve to a hotel room to find Drew's location.